usagizmo/webapp-template/README.md

 ## Registering environment variables for GitHub / Vercel

-If you need to prepare the GitHub / Vercel environment, you will need to set the environment variables (the contents of `.env`) at build time.
+If you need to prepare GitHub / Vercel environment, you need to set environment variables (`.env` items) in each service.

 ## Deploy to Vercel